brettohland/fuckingformatstyle/content/_includes/quiz.md

 {{< xcode13-badge >}}

-Apple added a date extension onto `Date` that lets you output the date and/or time in certain formats.
+Apple added a date extension to `Date` that lets you output the date and/or time in certain formats.

 <a href="/date-styles/#date-and-time-single-date">See Date and Time Style</a>